ElementsProject/lightning/doc/lightning-renepay.7.md

 method for Multi-Path-Payments.
 This implementation has not been thoroughly tested and it should be used with caution.

-The **renepay** RPC command attempts to pay the invoice specified as *invstring*.
-Currently, **renepay** supports bolt11 invoices only.

 The response will occur when the payment fails or succeeds.
 Once a payment has succeeded, calls to **renepay** with the same *invstring* will not lead to a new payment attempt, but instead it will succeed immediately.

-If the *invstring* does not contain an amount, *amount\_msat* is required, otherwise if it is specified it must be *null*. *amount\_msat* is in millisatoshi precision; it can be a whole number, or a whole number with suffix *msat* or *sat*, or a three decimal point number with suffix *sat*, or an 1 to 11 decimal point number suffixed by *btc*.

-*maxfee* limits how much is paid fees and it is measured in millisatoshi by default, but also in this case the unit can be specified with a suffix: *msat*, *sat* or *btc*.
-The default value is 5 sats or 0.5% whichever is higher.

-*maxdelay* overrides the value of `max-locktime-blocks` for this payment.
-It serves to limit the locktime of funds in the payment HTLC measured in blocks.

-*retry\_for* measured in seconds (default: 60) specifies how much time it is allowed for the command to keep retrying the payment.

-*description* is only required for bolt11 invoices which do not contain a description themselves, but contain a description hash: in this case *description* is required.
-*description* is then checked against the hash inside the invoice before it will be paid.

-The *label* field is used to attach a label to payments, and is returned in lightning-listpays(7) and lightning-listsendpays(7).

 When using *lightning-cli*, you may skip optional parameters by using *null*.
 Alternatively, use **-k** option to provide parameters by name.

 OPTIMALITY
 ----------